-It is illegal to sell flesh-eating mammals other than dogs, cats and ferrets in South Carolina.
+It is illegal to sell flesh-eating mammals (i.e., carnivores) other than dogs, cats and ferrets in South Carolina.
+See Sections 47-5-20 and Section 47-5-50 of the Rabies Control Act.

-Exotic pets such as raccoons, foxes, skunks, bobcats, coyotes, wolves, wolf dogs, weasels, civet cats, spotted skunks, lynx, and bears can become infected and carry rabies.
+Exotic pets, and animals taken from the wild, such as bats, raccoons, foxes, skunks, bobcats, coyotes, wolves, wolf dogs, weasels, civet cats, spotted skunks, lynx, and bears can carry and become infected with rabies.

-Occasionally, rabid wild animals will enter barns, paddocks, or grazing fields and bite or scratch farm animals.
-Cows are exposed to and infected with rabies more frequently than other types of livestock, although horses, sheep, pigs, and goats can also catch the virus.
+Occasionally, rabid wild animals will enter barns, paddocks, or grazing fields and bite or scratch livestock.
+Cows are exposed to and infected with rabies more frequently than other types of livestock, although horses, sheep, pigs, and goats also have the ability to become infected.

-South Carolina does not require owners of agricultural animals to vaccinate for rabies, although rabies vaccines for cows, horses, and sheep have been approved by the U.S. Department of Agriculture.
+South Carolina does not require owners of livestock to vaccinate for rabies, although rabies vaccines for cows, horses, and sheep have been approved by the United States Department of Agriculture (USDA).

 However, DPH strongly recommends vaccinating:

-• Animals used for raw milk or raw milk product production.
+- Animals used for the production, sale, or consumption of their raw milk or raw milk products.

 Horses must be vaccinated for rabies before being transported out-of-state.